Table of Contents

 Here is a list of popular network analyzers:

-- Wireshark: This is a free and open-source network analyzer that can capture and analyze packets in real-time.
+- Wireshark: This is a free and open-source network monitoring tool that can capture and analyze packets in real-time.
 It supports a wide range of protocols and features a user-friendly interface.

 - Microsoft Network Monitor: This is a free network analyzer from Microsoft that can capture and analyze packets on Windows-based systems.
 It includes a user-friendly interface and supports a range of protocols.